 And that’s just the beginning.
 Looking ahead, Hakman plans to extend the hotel’s partnership with its garden manager Leslie Bish to develop Glen Falls House’s medicinal herbal tincture and its apothecary retail and guest amenity program.
-Throughout the season, the hotel will welcome a number of guest chefs for pop-up programs as well.
+Throughout the season, the hotel hopes to welcome guest chefs for pop-up programs as well.

 On the events side of the spectrum, Glen Falls House is open for weddings and workshops, with music programs set to heat up the warm weather months in the Hudson Valley.
 All the while, Brier and Picco will continue to devote time, love, and care to keep their hotel in shining condition.

 “I don’t feel like we’re ever done,” Picco admits.
 “We’re always on the move with exploring new ideas for the space, constantly striving to communicate our passion for it and redefine the space through our lens.
 Once you say something is ‘done’ I think, at least for the author, it feels dead.”